Lone Working Policy and Procedures

-Although not a legal requirement, an effective policy can help to promote a strong safety culture among employees, keeping them safe and reducing the risk of legal issues.
+Although not a legal requirement, an effective lone working policy can help to promote a strong safety culture among employees, improving confidence while lone working and simultaneously reducing incidents, accidents and injuries.

-Your lone working policy should be a document that is accessible and easy to understand.
-Lone workers and their managers should be familiar with the document and its location.
-Issue a copy to new employees who will work alone and to any contractors or temporary workers you use.
+Lone working policies should be accessible and easy to understand.
+Lone workers and their managers need to familiarise themselves with the document, and a copy should also be issued to new employees who will work alone and to any relevant contractors or temporary workers.

 - Focus groups with employees